mfaisalkhatri/selenium4poc/README.md

    paid and place order.
 10. User will re-check the details on Order confirmation page and check for `Thank You` message order confirmation and delivery message.

-- End-to-End tests for Juice Shop Website are running on 'http://localhost:3000' inside the container in GitHub actions.
-- CI/CD Pipeline has been added using GitHub Actions.
-Checkout the blog [How to setup GitHub Actions for Java with Maven project?][bloggithubactions] for detailed explanation of how to set up pipeline using GitHub actions.
-- Checkout the blog [End to End testing using Selenium WebDriver and Java][seleniumblogmedium] to get better understanding of how to write end-to-end tests.

 ## End-to-End Tests for [LambdaTest ECommerce Playground Website][lambdatestecommerceplayground]